kubauth/kubauth-doc/docs/30-user-guide/180-several-id-providers.md

 ldap
 ```

-If you have followed this manual, the `ucrd` module has been previously removed.
-So all its content is gone.
+If you have followed this manual, the `ucrd` module was previously removed, so all its content is gone.
 You must restore it:

 ``` { .bash .copy }
 kubectl apply -f users.yaml